-Categories for the description of works of art [11] describes the content of art databases by articulating a conceptual framework to describe and access information about works of art, architecture, other material culture, groups and collections of works, and related images.
-Categories for the description of works of art include 532 categories and subcategories.
-A small subset of categories is considered core, since they represent the minimum information necessary to identify and describe a work.
-Categories for the description of works of art allow the representation of information about: the styles referring to the period of expression of a certain form of art (e.g., 5.1. styles/periods description; 5.2. styles/periods indexing terms); the subject, contextual information (e.g., 17.
-CONTEXT; 17.1. historical/cultural events); free text for description; critical comments; related works; copyright restrictions; related textual references; place/location with authority record; gives information about the creator (e.g., 4.
-CREATION: 4.1. creator description; 4.1.1. creator extent; 4.1.2. qualifier; 4.1.3. creator identity; 4.1.4. creator role).
-From the analysis, it seems that CDWA does not provide support for modeling: roles used for performing arts (when roles are standardized), associations of actor with the character played; association of musician with the instrument played, and in a detailed manner the description of audio and video files.
+CDWA (Categories for the Description of Works of Art) [CDWA] describes the content of art databases by articulating a conceptual framework to describe and access information about works of art, architecture, other material culture, groups and collections of works, and related images.
+CDWA includes 532 categories and subcategories.
+A small subset of categories is considered core since they represent the minimum information necessary to identify and describe a work.
+CDWA allows the representation of information about: the styles referring to the period of expression of a certain form of art (e.g., 5.1.
+Styles/Periods Description; 5.2.
+Styles/Periods Indexing Terms); the subject, contextual information (e.g., 17.
+CONTEXT; 17.1.
+Historical/Cultural Events); free text for description; critical comments; related works; copyright restrictions; related textual references; Place/location with authority record; Gives information about the creator (e.g., 4.
+CREATION: 4.1.
+Creator Description; 4.1.1.
+Creator Extent; 4.1.2.
+Qualifier; 4.1.3.
+Creator Identity; 4.1.4.
+Creator Role).
+From the analysis it seems that CDWA does not provide support for modeling: roles used for performing arts (when roles are standardized), associations of actor with the character played; association of musician with the instrument played, and in a detailed manner the description of audio and video files.
 A partial solution to model roles may be to specialize the CREATION aspects reported above.
 On the other hand, creation in the performing art is typically associated with only the author and to the performer.
 More derived lacks have been identified for modeling the IPR Model aspects for many different kinds of resources, while the copyright restriction can be generically defined without a specific formalization.

-Functional Requirements for Bibliographic Records object oriented is the harmonization of FRBR and CIDOC-CRM performed by IFLA and ICOM.
-Functional Requirements for Bibliographic Records object oriented provides a number of classes for modeling performance work, recording works, performance plan, recordings, etc. In FRBRoo, classes that can be useful for the description of the performing arts works are: F20 performance work, F21 recording work, F25 performance plan, F26 recording, F27 work conception, F28 expression creation, F29 recording event, F30 publication event, F31 performance (subclass of: E7 activity, E5 event, E4 period, E2 temporal entity), F9 place, F10 person, F38 character.
-Properties that can be used for performance, performance work and performance plan: R25 performed (was performed in) (domain: F31 performance; range: F25 performance plan), P14 carried out by (performed) (domain: E7 activity; range: E39 actor), P14.1 in the role of (range: E55 type), R12 is realized in (realizes) (domain: F20 performance work; range: F25 performance plan], R13 is realized in (realizes) (domain: E2 temporal entity; range: E52 time-span of) (domain: E2 temporal entity; range: E52 time-span], P7 took place at (witnessed) (domain: E4 period; range: E53 place].
+FRBRoo is the harmonization of FRBR and CIDOC-CRM performed by IFLA (International Federation of Library Associations and Institutions) and ICOM (International Council of Museums).

+FRBRoo provides a number of classes for modeling performance work, recording works, performance plan, recordings, etc. In FRBRoo, classes that can be useful for the description of the performing arts works are: F20 Performance Work, F21 Recording Work, F25 Performance plan, F26 Recording, F27 Work conception, F28 Expression creation, F29 Recording event, F30 Publication event, F31 Performance (subclass of: E7 Activity, E5 Event, E4 Period, E2 Temporal Entity), F9 Place, F10 Person, F38 Character.
+Properties that can be used for Performance, Performance Work and Performance Plan: R25 performed (was performed in) [Domain: F31 Performance; Range: F25 Performance Plan], P14 carried out by (performed) [Domain: E7 Activity; Range: E39 Actor], P14.1 in the role of [Range: E55 Type], R12 is realized in (realizes) [Domain: F20 Performance Work; Range: F25 Performance Plan], R13 is realized in (realizes) [Domain: F21 Recording Work; Range: F26 Recording], P4 has time-span (is time-span of) [Domain: E2 Temporal Entity; Range: E52 Time-Span], P7 took place at (witnessed) [Domain: E4 Period; Range: E53 Place].